 Houston Trade Training school seeks to produce self-confident HVAC technicians who can excel in the market.
 The school mainly focuses on areas of installation, full troubleshooting, and repair of HVAC systems.

-The HTT School offers HVAC/EPA Certification classes.
+The HTT School in Houston offers HVAC/EPA Certification classes.
 The classes are scheduled to suit a working person’s schedule.
 The study modules are divided into five-week sessions with learners studying for two days in a week.

 Learners cover the following areas in the course of their study; Diagnostics and repair procedures, Air Conditioning Systems, Circuit Diagrams, Copper soldering and piping techniques, EPA Certification, Printed Circuit Boards, Gas Furnace Design, Heat Pumps, Refrigeration and Electrical Theory, Heating Systems, Power Sources, Pressure and Temperature Charts, Wiring Safety, Testing Instruments, and Troubleshooting techniques.